FMH Board Certification

 How to apply for the ESENeph?

 You apply for the ESENeph on the MRCPUK website.
-The registration period is announced in advance and usually lasts over one month in autumn.
-From 2022 onwards, the examination will be held every 9 months.
+The registration period is announced in advance and usually lasts over one month.
+The ESENeph is delivered every nine months.

 What is the structure of the ESENeph?